jpigla/MREIDs-from-SERPs/readme.md

 **What happens here**

 * Puppeteer (Headless Browser; Chromium) opens first SERP with input keyword
-* We extract MREID if available and look for "Über XX weitere ansehen" Link in Knowledge-Graph
+* We extract MREID if available and look for "Über XX weitere ansehen" link in Knowledge-Graph
 * We click that link and get a carousel of entities on next SERP
 * We extract urls and names of entities from carousel
 * We open each url in new tab, wait for load-event and extract MREID
-* We clode Browser and export List to CSV / Terminal
+* We close Browser and export list to CSV / Terminal

 ## Help & Information